taroushirani/pnew/README.md

 ## Build dependencies
 ### [Visual Studio Build Tools 2019](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and [Windows 10 SDK 10.0.14393.0](https://developer.microsoft.com/windows/downloads/sdk-archive/)

 Some python libraries which NNSVS depends on require C/C++ compiler to make their python modules.
 To be consistent with WinPython, it must be Microsoft Visual C++ 14.0.
-You can use [Visual Studio Build Tools 2019](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-You can also use [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/).
+You can use [Visual Studio Build Tools 2019](https://visualstudio.microsoft.com/visual-cpp-build-tools/) (and you can also use [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/)).
 There are some notes;

 1. "MSVC v140" contains the toolkit of Microsoft Visual C++ 14.0, but it lacks MSBuild.exe.
 2. "MSVC v142" contains MSBuild.exe.